aalasfar/CorWarSimulator/README.md

     ├── assignment2-1.0-SNAPSHOT-shaded.jar
 ```
 * All your source files will be under the `src/main/java` directory.
 You should create source packages under this directory.
 * `Main.java` is the entry point of your program.
 So make sure you call your helper functions from inside Main.main() method.
+Copy your main class file inside Main.java and all other source files in this directory.
 * `src/test/java` contain the test code.
 It's a good practice to write unit tests for small functionalities that you implement.
 The code you write in this folder will not be graded by us; its only for your convenience and learning.
 For this purpose, I have included a sample test code which tests a dummySimulator.
 You can browse through this code and use it as a template to create your own tests.
 Junit library is used to create tests
 * `src/main/resources` and `src/test/resources` contains the files that your code will use.
 For the dummySimulatorTest, I have added two input files and an expected output file.
 Use this directory structure to organize additional tests that you may write
 * In order to run all your tests you can use the maven command `mvn test` on command line or run it via intellij maven window.